pulumi/terraform-provider-aws/website/docs/r/route53recoveryreadiness_resource_set.html.markdown

 The following arguments are optional:

 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level

 ### resources